← Notes

 ·olondi.ai

 The deck is not a symptom of the problem.
 It is the problem.
-It is too long to be read by anyone who could kill an initiative.
-It is too vague to be acted on by anyone who could ship one.
-It exists to be referenced, not to be executed against.
+It is too long to be read by anyone senior enough to kill an initiative, and too vague to be acted on by anyone junior enough to build one.
+It exists to be referenced, not executed against.
+Every month it stays the authoritative document is a month no one has to decide anything.

-If you have a deck like this, you do not need another strategy session.
-You need someone willing to write the one-pagers and put a verdict on each one.
+The replacement is one page per initiative, in plain English: a verdict, an owner, a date.
+Short enough that an executive reads it end to end.
+Concrete enough that a builder acts on it without another meeting.
+If you have the forty-page deck, you do not need another strategy session.
+You need someone willing to write the one-pagers and put a verdict on each.
 That is most of what we do.

 More notes